Manual

 Identities

 Every user in your system becomes an identity in Dregs — a living profile that accumulates devices, events, behavioral patterns, and risk scores over time.
 Identities are the central unit of analysis.
-Everything Dregs does — scoring, alerting, badging, webhook notifications — revolves around them.
+Scoring, alerting, badging, and webhook notifications all revolve around them.

 What Is an Identity